bchugg/bchugg.github.io/research_notes.md

 title: Research Notes
 ---

+Notes on various topics for my own edification.
+The vast majority of material is not original and is simply a restatement of previous results in language that makes the most intuitive sense to me.
+Making the notes public just helps keep me accountable for their accuracy (no promises).
+Maybe they can also help others in the eternal quest to reduce confusion.
+Some wiser advice on why keeping such notes is useful comes from Ryan Giordano [here](https://rgiordan.github.io/meta/2019/07/26/why.html).

 <div class='research-notes-quote'>
 <i>We have not succeeded in answering all our problems.
 The answers we have found only serve to raise a whole set